epfl-ada/ada-2021-project-acmu/README.md

 ## Methods :mag:
 For the current stage of the project, we decided to analyze the data from 2018.
 In our final project, we will include all the data throughout the years.
 Our research goals are all politically-related.
-Thus, we use only the subset of quotes belonging to politicians, extracted with the methods described above in the [Additional Datasets section](#additional-datasets).
+Thus, we primarily use the subset of quotes belonging to politicians, extracted with the methods described above in the [additional datasets section](#additional-datasets).
 Furthermore, to ensure a higher confidence that our analysis is based on quotes truly belonging to politicians, we filtered the rows where the probability of the speaker is higher than 0.6.
-Given the limited in-memory capacity, as well as the large of the files,
+Given the limited in-memory capacity,

 ## Proposed timeline :clock10: